liff/waveforms-flake/README.md

 # Usage

-In addition to the `waveform` package, this Flake provides a NixOS module that installs the package and sets up the USB device permissions so that `plugdev` group users are allowed to access.
+In addition to the `waveforms` package and app, this Flake provides a NixOS module that installs the package and sets up the USB device permissions so that `plugdev` group users are allowed to access.

 ```nix
 {